zyreoo/juice/games/Memoi/readme.md

 **How does the game actually play?
 (Core Game Loop)**

-The player will have to build stairs with building blocks (literally building), which will be free-falling from the sky, and after each successful drop, the height/Shape/Dynamics of the free-fall, after a certain level, the player will roam inside a building block and have to memorise the minute details just like Sherlock Holmes did, and after a certain level, the same building will appear, and the player has to re-roam and point-out the changes.
+The player will have to build stairs with building blocks (literally building), which will be free-falling from the sky, and after each successful drop, the height/Shape/Dynamics of the free-fall might change accordingly, after a certain level, the player will roam inside a building block and have to memorise the minute details just like Sherlock Holmes did, and after a certain level, the same building will appear, and the player has to re-roam and point-out the changes.

 **How will you keep players engaged for 30 minutes?
 What's the general scope of your game (will change as you go)?**